arnarpall/seccy/README.md

 # seccy
 Seccy is a key-value server where the keys and values are stored in an encrypted datastore

+This little thing was started from the https://gophercises.com/

 Seccy exposes gRPC endpoints for setting values and getting a value for a key.

 Protobuf client is stored in api/proto/seccy